centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-huawei-oceanstor-snmp.md

 yum install centreon-plugin-Hardware-Storage-Huawei-Oceanstor-Snmp
 ```

-2. On the Centreon Central server, install the Centreon Plugin-Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Plugin Pack from the RPM:

 ```bash
 yum install centreon-pack-hardware-storage-huawei-oceanstor-snmp
 ```

-3. On the Centreon Web interface in "Configuration > Plugin packs > Manager", install the *Huawei OceanStor SNMP* Plugin-Pack
+3. On the Centreon Web interface in "Configuration > Plugin Packs > Manager", install the *Huawei OceanStor SNMP* Plugin Pack

 <!--END_DOCUSAURUS_CODE_TABS-->